 Warming of the climate system is now evident from the observation of increases in global ocean and air temperatures, widespread melting of ice and rising global average sea level.
-Increase in Carbonic acid in our ocean is an indication of problems the planet is trying to adjust but as Carbonic acid is unstable the carbon is often returned back into atmosphere through the saturation process in the oceans.

-Taking such impacts into account, it would be prudent to keep the rate of increase in of air pollution under control by utilising the available energy resources in a very efficient manner and minimising the emission of ODS.
+Taking the impact into account, it would be prudent to keep the rate of increment of air pollution under control by utilising the available energy resources in a very efficient manner and to minimise the emission of ODS.